nangosyah/vsc_llm/README.md

-# Patient-Reported Symptom List Generation Using LLMs on VSC
+# Running LLMs on HPC for Clinical Symptom Extraction

 ## Project Overview